NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 - Set action to `lambda:InvokeFunction`

 #### Step 3 - Enable Secrets Manager Rotation
-To enable the rotation of the secret, go will need to the Secrets Manager page of the AWS console and click on the secret you want to rotate, then:
+To enable the rotation of the secret, you will need go to the Secrets Manager page of the AWS console and click on the secret you want to rotate, then:
 ##### Step 3.1 - Set the tags
-The way Lambda function knows which FSxN file system, or which SVM, to update the password on is via the tags associated with the secret.
+The way Lambda function knows which FSxN file system, or which SVM, to update the password for is via the tags associated with the secret.
 The following are the tags that the program looks for:
 |Tag Key|Tag Value|Description|
 |:------|:--------|:----------|
 |region|\<region\>|The region the FSxN file system resides in.|
 |fsx_id|\<file-System-id\>|The FSxN file system id.|
 |svm_id|\<svm-id\>|The Storage Virtual Machine id.|

 Note that the Lambda function can only manage one password, so either set the value for the `fsx_id` or the `svm_id` tag, both not both.

 :warning: **Warning:** If both the `fsx_id` and `svm_id` tags are set, the `svm_id` tag will be used and the fsx_id will be silently ignored.

 ##### Step 3.2 - Enable rotation feature
 Click on the Rotation tab and then click on the "Edit rotation" button.
 That should bring up a pop-up window.
-Click on the "Automatic rotation" slider to enable the feature and then configure the rotation schedule you want.
+Click on the "Automatic rotation" slider to enable the feature and then configure the rotation schedule the way you want.
 The last step is to select the rotation function that you created in the steps above and click on the "Save" button.

 ### Terraform Method